Pen-and-paper workflow solutions don't stand up to the rigors of field service operations. Here's how mobility software help.

 Most grants are due in the fall and spring months each year, so now is a great time to learn about available funding and create a plan with your team for grant-seeking in 2020 and beyond!

 Discover how the wearables you could fund with an approved technology grant can enhance response capabilities in this free white paper.
-Looking to improve your in-vehicle tech?
-Learn how Samsung’s DeX simplifies operations for the Chicago Police Department.
+Or, download our free white paper on how to plan and execute a successful mobile initiative for your law enforcement agency.